-The user reviews themselves mention some issues, such as the app not being able to run properly in the background, as well as complaining about the amount of ads in the free version.
+The user reviews themselves mention some issues, such as the app not being able to run properly in the background, as well as complaining about the number of ads in the free version.

 uTorrent has better (and much more) reviews.

-One of the most important qualities that a good torrent client boils down to is the speed.
-How fast is qBittorrent vs. uTorrent?
+One of the most important qualities that a good torrent client boils down to is speed.
+How fast is qBittorrent vs uTorrent?

 Here we can see the file downloading in qBittorrent:

 The download averaged about 13.5MiB/s with one seed connected.
 This is quite fast, and it finished in less than a minute.
-Overall, users will probably be very happy with this speed, although it may perform differently with different security settings.
+Overall, users will probably be delighted with this speed, although it may perform differently with different security settings.